-In this section, we analyse the availability of standard storage products for SSOs across Europe and the different forms of delivery of storage products.
+In this section, we analyse the availability of different storage products across Europe and the different forms of delivery of storage products.

 3.1 Standard bundled products

 The most common storage product in Europe is a Standard Bundled Unit (SBU).
 Under the Third Package, SSOs are legally obliged to provide bundled products.